Ask a small group of participants to stand in a line in the playing area.

 Prepare participants by asking them to pick a resolution they sincerely are interested in and have thought about.
 Warn against picking something funny over something sincere.
 If a participant can't think of something they would like to change, they can select any subject they feel passionate about.
 (For example, a sports team they are a large fan of.)

 As the instructor, you decide who speaks and for how long by pointing.
-Pick one articipant ramdomly and allow them to start speaking.
-AFter they've introduced their resolution and some implications of it (maybe 40-60 seconds worth) switch to a new oarticipant by pointing at them.
-Proceed through participants randomly returning to each participant 2-3 times in no discernable pattern.
+Pick one participant randomly and allow them to start speaking.
+After they've introduced their resolution and some implications of it (maybe 40-60 seconds worth) switch to a new participant by pointing at them.
+Proceed through participants randomly returning to each participant 2-3 times.

 If you notice some signal that they've run out of things to say, see if you can push them to say more by remaining on them.
 Often this will result in the sharing of funny or uniquely striking ideas.
 If it does, be sure to compliment it later.

 Be generally celebratory when noting this exercise.
 It is meant to build confidence and belief in the value of one's thoughts and experiences.
 Point out that if you focus on only sharing ideas you deem unique or original, you'll end up second guessing yourself and freezing.
 This is often why improvisers freeze in scenes.
 Point out that what seems mundane or obvious to you, may only seem that way because it is your experience.
 Of course your experiences and thoughts seem obvious to you.
 To others they may be revelatory.